 To me, if it doesn’t exist in Google Calendar, it’s essentially going to fall off my radar completely.
 Do you tend to work like this?

 As for staying productive, I mentioned above that I block off time for certain projects.
-If I have a meeting that ends at 1pm and a virtual coworking session that begins at 3:30, I block off 45 minutes between both in order to work on things that need to get done.
+If I have two meetings that end at certain times, I block off 45 minutes between both in order to work on things that need to get done.

 You can start and stop the timer as it counts down from 25 minutes, and give yourself 5-minute breaks.
 This has helped me work on one item, noting how long it took me to make progress on it.
 It’s ideal for anyone who needs a nudge toward staying productive.

 I learned about ClickUp, which wants to be the future of your work.
 ClickUp combines project management, spreadsheets, email and chat, reminders, docs, goals and time tracking all into one online remote platform.